doctrine-extensions/DoctrineExtensions/README.markdown

 **Translatable** behavior offers a very handy solution for translating specific record fields in diferent languages.
-Further more, it loads the translations automatically for a locale currently used, which can be set to **Translatable Listener** on it`s initialization or later for other cases through the entity itself.
+Further more, it loads the translations automatically for a locale currently used, which can be set to **Translatable Listener** on it`s initialization or later for other cases through the **Entity** itself.

-This behavior requires an additional metadata path to be specified in order to have a translation table and translation entity available.
-To configure the it correctly you can either 1) add annotation driver into driver chain or 2) if you allready are using the annotation driver, simply add the path to the Translatable extension Translation entity:
+This behavior requires an additional metadata path to be specified in order to have a translation table and translation Entity available.
+To configure it correctly you can either 1) add new annotation driver into driver chain or 2) if you allready are using the annotation driver, simply add the path to the Translatable extension Translation entity: